OdedMous/Social-Distance-Detector/README.md

 **Advantages of idea 3:**
 - Easy to implement.
-- Provides a reasonable solution
+- Provides a reasonable solution.